Why Retail Analytics are Critical for Physical Stores

 Only 16% of surveyed senior-level retail executives reported that their stores have up-to-date shopper-tracking capabilities, according to the 28th Annual Retail Technology Study: Wake Up Call for Digital Transformation by Retail Info Systems and Gartner.
 Another 33% plan to upgrade their shopper-tracking capabilities within the next two years, and 42% have no plans to update their technology.
 Similarly, only 10% have up-to-date location-based sensing for marketing or communication in place, 49% plan to upgrade their technology within the next two years and 40% have no current plans to invest in such technology.

 By comparison, most of the participants said they are spending their technology budgets on customer relationship management and personalization management, mobile devices for associates and in-store pickup and return options.
-It’s true that retail success depends more than ever on data and its power to personalize shopping experiences but those that don’t capitalize on the latest technological innovations will be left behind.
+It’s true that retail business success depends more than ever on data and its power to personalize shopping experiences but those that don’t capitalize on the latest technological innovations will be left behind.

 Upgrading Brick-and-Mortars for Optimized Retail Data

-Operational agility, customer retention, resource optimization and continuous improvement are all essential for retail success today.
+Operational agility, customer satisfaction and retention, resource optimization and continuous improvement are all essential for retail success today.
 But achieving any one of your goals in these areas relies on real-time feedback from all the various touchpoints.

 Thankfully there is no shortage of technology solutions you can incorporate into your physical store to transform it into a data haven.
 The real question is: where to begin?

 It’s unrealistic to think your physical store’s digital transformation will happen overnight.
 This work requires a well-thought-out plan that includes clear objectives and a clear technology roadmap, along with an ecosystem of partners and vendors who can bring your vision to reality.
 In fact, they may even be a vital asset in building your plan.
 Considering that 93% of retailer decision-makers say that their technology investment plans have evolved in just the last two years, it’s important to bring in your stakeholders into the conversation as early as possible.
-Technology is only one part of your overarching strategy and the solution is not a one-size-fits-all.
+Technology is only one part of your overarching strategy, and the best retail solution is not a one-size-fits-all.

 Below are some technologies you can utilize in your brick-and-mortars to collect more retail data in physical spaces:

 One store type that’s been sweeping retail conversations is Amazon Go.
 At these cashier-less stores, customers enter by scanning a barcode found in the Amazon Go app on their smartphones, shop for the items they want and then exit without needing to stop to pay.
-Hundreds of cameras throughout the stores track the shoppers’ movements, including what they pick up, put back on the shelf or end up taking with them.
+Hundreds of cameras throughout the stores track the customer journey, including what they pick up, put back on the shelf or end up taking with them.
 Each product also has a large, camera-friendly code that the cameras can read to know exactly what item has been taken.
 Computers then combine this information with data from the shelf’s weight sensor to confirm that a product has been removed.
 As shoppers exit the store, they are automatically charged for their purchases, and they even receive notifications telling them how quick their shopping trips were.

 This combination of computer vision, deep-learning algorithms and sensor fusion creates a quick, convenient shopping experience for consumers, who are increasingly time-poor.
 In addition, this technology creates a shopping environment more akin to e-commerce in terms of potential analytics, as this system can track where in the store a specific consumer went, what items he or she picked up and what items he or she ultimately purchased.
 Ultimately, Amazon uses some of the technologies we outline in the above image but does it in a fashion that meets their business objectives.